rbirnie/uberobert.com/about.markdown

 </p>

 <p>
-Most recently, I’ve been consulting on IT operations, cloud strategy, and compliance (SOC2, HIPAA, GDPR), helping companies streamline technology while staying secure and cost-efficient.
-Before that, I served as Vice President of Global Operations at <a href="http://www.threatmetrix.com">ThreatMetrix</a> (acquired by LexisNexis Risk Solutions), where I led global IT, infrastructure, and DevOps — supporting billions of monthly transactions and driving 24x7 uptime for mission-critical fraud prevention systems.
-I’ve also held roles at <a href="http://us.etrade.com">E*TRADE Financial</a>, <a href="http://www.cardiodx.com">CardioDx</a>, and other technology companies, with hands-on experience across AWS, Azure, and GCP, Kubernetes, Terraform, automation, and FinOps.
+Most recently, I’ve been consulting on CloudOPS and compliance (SOC2).
+Before that, I served as Vice President of Global Operations at <a href="http://www.threatmetrix.com">ThreatMetrix</a> (acquired by LexisNexis Risk Solutions), where I led global IT, infrastructure, and DevOps — supporting billions of monthly transaction fraud prevention system.
+I’ve also held roles at <a href="http://us.etrade.com">E*TRADE Financial</a>, <a href="http://www.cardiodx.com">CardioDx</a>, and other technology companies.
 </p>

 <p>